synthara/core-v-verif/docs/SystemVerilog-model/README.md

 ## 30/05/2025 push

 Creation of new tests for some set of instructions.
 Instructions tested are cv_addsub instructions, and cv_addsublse instructions.
 A new test for both instructions has been created, in particular each test contains a hundred of cv instruction (addsub for the first test, addsubls3 for the second one), alongside some i, m or c instructions put randomly on the assembly code.
 To perform the new test, you have to add the program name to the run_vcs.py script.
 Both tests are terminated with 0 errors.

+## 02/06/2025 push

+Creation of model and test for clip instructions, test containing almost a thousand instructions alongside i, m and c instructions randomly.
+To perform the new test, you have to add the program name to the run_vcs.py script.
+Test terminated with 0 errors.

+## 03/06/2025 push

+Creation of model and test for cmpsimd instructions, test containing almost a thousand instructions alongside i, m and c instructions randomly.
+These new instructions could work either on .h or .b mode.
+Before the instruction arrive to the compiler, the only encoding recognisable by our compiler is the .h one.
+Now you are asking yourself: how could I handle the cv.cmpsimd.b instructions if the compiler doesn't recognise their encoding?
+Basically for our compiler, cv.cmpsimd.h and cv.cmpsimd.b instructions are literally the same instruction ( they have the same encoding ---> the cv.cmpsimd.h one, so if you are writing an assembly test file, you should put only these type of instructions, otherwise if you are putting a cv.cmpsimd instructions, its encoding will not be recognised by the compiler ).
+The rtl is able to differentiate the different instructions by checking the SIMD_DP csr register, so for the core, but also for the reference model, the instruction switch from .h to .b, or viceversa, only if there is a csrrwi inside the SIMD_DP register.
+Test has been performed with both .h and .b instructions ( some csrrwi was inserted ).
+Test has been passed with errors.